ElektraInitiative/libelektra/doc/VISION.md

 Here we have shown how Elektra can be used to configure systems more easily.
+Both application developers and administrators can save time.

 The main technique to achieve the vision is unique key names: Every configuration setting